w-salloum/workmotion/README.md

 - Or you can use docker, first run  `docker build -t workmotion-employee.jar . ` , then run the docker by `docker run -p 8082:8082 workmotion-employee.jar`

-- Go to http://localhost:8082/api-docs.html to check APIs documentation (build by )
+- Go to http://localhost:8082/api-docs.html to check APIs documentation (build using OpenAPI Swagger )
 - To create an employee, use POST API http://localhost:8082/api/employee/create
 - To check employee info, use GET API http://localhost:8082/api/employee/info?id=EmployeeID
 - To change state for an employee, use POST API http://localhost:8082/api/employee/change